Gluten Intolerance and Celiac

 bread-1319583_960_720.jpg

-Our approach to gluten intolerance or celiac is testing to confirm that you have this condition and then making dietary recommendations for avoidance.
+Our approach to gluten intolerance or Celiac is testing to confirm that you have this condition and then making dietary recommendations for avoidance.
 We also pair this advice with supplements that can help rebuild the intestinal tract and ameliorate any co-morbidities like joint pain, headaches, or associated food sensitivity.
 Celiac disease can pose many potential health risks, so it is important that patients make lifestyle changes before the disease progresses and possibly causes future health complications.